 The Problem of Disparate Systems

 Many facilities have systems constructed life-safety, security, and access control systems over time.
 While these complex systems work well independently, they require a tremendous amount of extra work and time to manage.
-Additionally, facility and safety personnel end up lacking the valuable information they could otherwise have in any critical situation because the systems do not speak to one another.
+Additionally, facility and safety personnel end up lacking the valuable information they could otherwise have in any critical situation because the systems do not speak to one another so why should you integrate.
 In systems such as these, it makes it difficult to identify problems, respond to them, and return to normal operations after any type of incident.

 There are many advantages to integrating facility fire, life-safety, security, access control, and communication systems.
 Above all other reasons is increased safety.
 Having the ability to be alerted to an emergency, have optimal situational awareness, and be able to communicate and respond to that need immediately proves priceless in protecting lives.

-There are several other important reasons to integrate:
+There are several other important reasons why should you integrate:

 - Ease of use- An integrated system has one management platform, allowing you to manage a number of complex systems at once, simply.

 - Increased functionality- With multiple layers of technology running together seamlessly, safety personnel can identify, respond, and warn swiftly and effectively with greater control and insight.

 - Cost-effectiveness- An integrated system reduces operational and administrative costs by allowing fewer people to manage more facilities.
 It also allows for the opportunity to identify areas of potential trouble conditions so they are rectified before additional costs are incurred.